Bots Architecture Diagram

 Bot creators design the bot's logic with the help of their favorite framework.
 This logic defines behavioral interaction with users, giving the bot ability to recognize the context of the conversation.
-In this way, the bot can focus on what users want to achieve and even take a proactive approach in finding the right solution and creating a better user experience.
+In this way, the bot can focus on what users want to achieve and even take a proactive approach to find the right solution and create a better user experience.

 With the ability to listen to and respond to messages, the bot can be integrated into the Rocket.Chat host so that it can engage with users in a conversational manner.
 To perform this connection, bot creators use adapters that can translate the logic defined via the framework's powers to the format that the Rocket.Chat host understands.
 Adapters use Rocket.Chat SDK methods to communicate with the Rocket.Chat host.